Rheumatoid arthritis

 Rheumatic symptoms increase in some people over time but they can also remain unchanged for a long time.
 Some experience episodes, i.e., the inflammation and pain suddenly increase but then decrease again.

 In the late stage, the disease can affect other regions of the body in addition to the joints.
-The inflammation in the body can also affect the blood vessels, resulting in susceptibility to cardiovascular diseases.
-However, this occurs relatively rarely and usually only if there is already an increased risk of cardiovascular disease for other reasons – for example, as a result of obesity or high blood pressure.
+The inflammation in the body can also affect the blood vessels, which increases in susceptibility to cardiovascular diseases.
+However, the risk of developing such diseases largely depends on other factors, including high blood pressure, diabetes, smoking, and high cholesterol.

 How is rheumatoid arthritis diagnosed?

 The doctor will first ask questions and thoroughly examine the patient while paying particular attention to which joints are swollen.
 Swelling of certain finger and toe joints is an indication of rheumatoid arthritis.
-The same is true in the case of pain and swelling in large joints like the shoulders or knees.
+The same applies to cases of pain and swelling in large joints like the shoulders or knees.
 The duration of the symptoms and the number of inflamed joints are also important for the diagnosis.

 Analysis of a blood sample can also detect certain antibodies and inflammatory markers.
 However, these results are only conditionally significant because blood test results can vary for other reasons.